,

 Instructions

-• In a large stockpot, heat the coconut oil over medium-high heat.
+• In a large stockpot, heat the olive or coconut oil over medium heat.

-• Saute the fresh pumpkin, onion, garlic, carrot, and apple for 5 minutes or until tender.
-If using canned/pureed pumpkin, reserve pumpkin until step #5 when adding broth.
+• Saute the fresh pumpkin, onion, minced garlic cloves, carrot, and apple in a Dutch oven or large pot for 5 minutes or until tender.
+If using canned pumpkin puree, reserve pumpkin until step #5 when adding broth.

-• Pour in the broth and bring the soup to a boil.
+• Pour in the chicken stock or broth and bring the soup to a boil.

 • Reduce heat and simmer for 10 minutes or until the pumpkin is fork-tender.